TusharSahu02/Airbo/README.md

 # Airbo - chat app

-- can with multi model in a single place
+- can chat with multi model in a single place